afcarl/Adv-Big-Data-Analytics/README.md

   links = pickle.load(open('wiki-links.p', "rb"))
   ```

-5. Crawl through each of the page and store the cleaned text from each page in a separate text file
+5. Crawl through each of the page and store the cleaned text from each page in a separate text file.

   ```python
   from goose import Goose